-The riotous colours on the trees around us.
+The riotous colours on the trees around us are one of the highlights of the year — but why do leaves change colour in Autuumn?
 Mark Griffiths explains.

 Nature has few rites of passage more impressive than autumn colour.
 Chiefly a phenomenon of plants found in cool or temperate climes, the transition begins as daylight hours decrease and temperatures drop, signalling that it’s time to stop growing and manufacturing food.

 Why does that happen?
 There are actually two separate questions here.
 First, why leaves fall off at all.
 And second, why do they change colour before they do.

 Why do leaves fall off in the first place?

 The key factories responsible for food-production are leaves, which harvest the energy in light and use it to make carbohydrates.
 If they kept their foliage, many plants would find this work unsustainable in the dark months.

 What’s more, they’d be unable to prevent or make good the damage likely to be done to their leaves by freezes, snow, wind, too little or too much water, pests and diseases.